 keepalived‑based solution.
 You can modify the

-keepalived‑based solution for on‑premises deployments to support Elastic IP address re‑association, as we explain in Active‑Passive HA Deployment on AWS Using an Elastic IP Address.
+keepalived‑based solution for on‑premises deployments to support Elastic IP address re‑association in AWS, as we explain in our deployment guide.
 As in an on‑premises HA deployment, the

 keepaliveddaemon on the backup NGINX Plus instance monitors the health of the master instance.
 The difference from the on‑premises solution is that when the master fails,